Urban Forestry

 • Increase education opportunities for community residents

-The Tree Inventory Project will begin in January 2024.
+The Tree Inventory Project began in January 2024 and was completed in April.

 Tree Care